 Meeting Notices: Written notice of a meeting of the Commission shall be provided to each member as soon as possible, and at a minimum, except in the event of an emergency meeting, at least seven days prior to the date scheduled.
 Section 286.011, F.S., requires public meetings to be noticed, and the notice must contain a time certain, a date, and the location of the meeting.
 If available, an agenda should be provided.
 If no agenda is available, it is sufficient if the notice summarizes the subject matter to be covered in the public meeting.

-Public Access: Any member of the public shall have access to all Commission meetings that do not involve the discussion of trade secrets used in designing and constructing hurricane loss models.
-That portion of a Commission meeting where a trade secret is addressed is confidential and exempt according to s.
+Public Access: Any member of the public shall have access to all Commission meetings that do not involve the discussion of trade secrets used in designing and constructing hurricane or flood models.
+That portion of a Commission meeting where a trade secret is addressed is confidential and exempt pursuant to s.
 627.0628(3)(g)2, F.S., and thus will not be open to the public.

 Agendas: Agendas listing topics planned for discussion shall be furnished to each member prior to the meeting.
 The agenda is to be used merely as a guide and topics not listed may be raised and discussed and the members may choose not to address an issue or topic listed on the agenda.